-Although they may not be the first act to spring to mind when someone says "Southern rock," The Marshall Tucker Band count members of more obvious groups (Lynyrd Skynyrd, The Charlie Daniels Band, The Allman Brothers Band) and even such country music superstars as Garth Brooks and Alabama as loyal fans.
+Although they may not be the first act to spring to mind when someone says "Southern rock," The Marshall Tucker Band count members of more obvious groups (Lynyrd Skynyrd, The Charlie Daniels Band, The Allman Brothers Band, The Outlaws) and even such country music superstars as Garth Brooks and Alabama as loyal fans.

 The classic lineup consisted of Doug Gray (lead singer), Toy Caldwell (lead guitarist), Tommy Caldwell (bassist), George McCorkle (rhythm guitarist), Paul Riddle (drummer) and Jerry Eubanks (flute, saxophone).
 Funny enough, the band never had a member named Marshall Tucker.
 That name comes from a piano tuner from the band's Spartanburg, South Carolina hometown.
 In some stories, the real Marshall Tucker had previously used the band's rehearsal space.

 The band first made a name for itself with a 1973 debut album on Capricorn Records.
 Breakthrough single "Can't You See" mixed country music and country rock in between an iconic flute intro and outro.